Paul Cruickshank is the Editor-in-Chief (contract support) of CTC Sentinel, the flagship publication of the Combating Terrorism Center at West Point.

 As the Editor-in-Chief of CTC Sentinel since 2015, Cruickshank has overseen one of the most prestigious publications in the terrorism studies field, which each month features articles by the world’s leading counterterrorism researchers and interviews with senior counterterrorism officials, including the directors of the CIA, the U.S. National Counterterrorism Center, and Europol.

-As CNN’s longtime on-air Terrorism Analyst, Cruickshank has played a central role in the network’s coverage and reporting on al-Qa`ida and ISIS terrorism.
+As CNN’s on-air Terrorism Analyst between 2010 and 2021, Cruickshank played a central role in the network’s coverage and reporting on al-Qa`ida and ISIS terrorism.
 He was part of the CNN reporting team that covered the 2005 London bombings and has covered almost every other major terrorism story since.

 Cruickshank is the co-author of the critically acclaimed 2018 book Nine Lives: My Time as MI6’s Top Spy Inside al-Qaeda, which was described by a former head of Counter Terrorism Command at New Scotland Yard as “seminal” and “one of the most extraordinary books about al Qaeda ever published.”
 He is also the co-author of the 2014 international bestseller Agent Storm: My Life Inside al Qaeda and the CIA, which has been translated into a dozen languages and was named by The Guardian as one of the 10 best spy books of all time and “probably the best account of a modern day secret agent.”
 He edited “Al Qaeda,” a five-volume collection of critical writings on the terrorist network published by Routledge in 2012, which was described by a leading terrorism studies journal as “monumental … to date the most comprehensive resource published on the terrorist organization and its worldwide affiliates.”